Neural networks for quantum state tomography with constrained measurements: Results on QST with limited measurement resources

 \subsection{Few copies}

-In real applications, a measurement on quantum systems may return a statistical value of probability, i.e., frequency.
-Consider that an individual outcome only provides limited information on the estimated state, an infinite number of measurements is required to determine a quantum state precisely.
-However, only finite measurements are available in practical QST.
-In that case, the accuracy of measured frequencies can be influenced by the number of measurement copies used.
-In this subsection, we focus on the case of QST when the measurement copies are limited.
-In particular, we assume that the copies for each measurement are equal, denoted as $S$, and the total number of copies is $N=Sk$ with $k$ being the number of measurement operators.
+In real applications, performing one measurement on quantum systems may return a statistical value of probability, i.e., frequency.
+Considering that an individual outcome only provides limited information on the estimated state, an infinite number of measurements is required to determine a quantum state precisely.
+However, only finite measurements are available and performed on identically prepared states, with observed outcomes gathered as frequencies.
+A low number of measurement copies will cause the measured frequencies to deviate from the true probabilities.

-Figure \ref{fig:case1pureandmixed} demonstrates that the infidelity of the three methods decreases with the number of copies for each measurement on both the cube and the MUB measurement settings.
-For both pure states and mixed states with $p=0.9$ (purity $\textup{Tr}(\rho^2)=0.88$), the performance of DNN is better than the other two methods, and the advantage of DNN over LRE and MLE becomes obvious with an increasing number of copies.
-Unlike the case of pure states where MLE and LRE achieve similar performance in Figure \ref{fig:case1pureandmixed} (a1)-(a2), the two methods achieve different estimation fidelities when reconstructing mixed states in Figure \ref{fig:case1pureandmixed} (b1)-(b2).
-The simulation of 2-qubit states with different purities has been implemented, with results provided in \ref{app:limit}.
-The results for 3-qubit pure states are summarized in \ref{app:3qubit}.